nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 OneShelf is capable of storing many items and pending deliveries.
 Therefore, it is of utmost importance to have the ability to find items and deliveries based on different fields.
-There could also be many similar items and this will definitely aid the user in find them quickly. <br>
+There could also be many similar items and this will definitely aid the user in finding them quickly. <br>

 We have modified the `find` command to be able to search for `NAME`, `SUPPLIER` and `TAGS` for items using `find-i`.
 Similarly, for deliveries, it is also possible